hwilliams10/hwilliams10.github.io/publications.md

 title: Publications
 ---

-(as Holly Rourke)
+## Geoenvironmental / Tailings Engineering Publications (as Holly Rourke)

 ### Assessing oil sands consolidation parameters relative to long-term reclamation

-Rourke, H. and Hockley, D. 2018.
+*Rourke, H. and Hockley, D. 2018.
 Tailings and Mine Waste 2018.
-Keystone, USA.
+Keystone, USA.*

-*The reclamation of tailings deposits is dependent upon long-term consolidation, which deter-mines both the final storage volume and ultimate deposit strength.
-Very soft materials like floc-culated mature fine tailings undergo large deformations during consolidation.
-Describing this “large strain consolidation” requires non-linear equations for compressibility and hydraulic conductivity as functions of void ratio or effective stress.
-Typically, these equations are input to a finite strain consolidation model to estimate overall consolidation rates.
-This paper presents a robust sensitivity analysis to examine the effects of material property functions and design vari-ables on consolidation model results.
-The tested variables included compressibility constants, hydraulic conductivity constants, years of deposition, rate of rise, specific gravity, initial solids content, and surcharge load application.
-Interpretation of the results identified clear patterns and dimensionless groupings that can be used as indicators of ultimate consolidation perfor-mance.*
+he reclamation of tailings deposits is dependent upon long-term consolidation, which determines both the final storage volume and ultimate deposit strength.
+This paper presents a robust sensitivity analysis to examine the effects of material property functions and design variables on consolidation model results...[[**Read More**](/publications_pages/2018_tmw_consolidation)]

-### Limitations to the geotechnical properties of polymer-amended tailings”
+### Limitations to the geotechnical properties of polymer-amended tailings

-Hockley, D. and Rourke, H. 2018.
+*Hockley, D. and Rourke, H. 2018.
 Presentation to COSIA 2018 Oil Sands Innovation Summit.
-Calgary, Canada
+Calgary, Canada*

-*The focus to date at oil sands operations has been on achieving stronger FFT by removing water and increasing the solids content.
-Oil sands operators currently treat FFT with polymeric flocculants, followed by initial dewatering, thickening, centrifugation or air-drying.
-These processes can result in significant increases in solids content.
-However, the further development of polymer-treated FFT into geotechnically viable material remains a challenge.*

- *This study tested the following hypotheses:*
+This study tested the following hypotheses:
- - *There are fundamental limitations to the ability of polymer-treated FFT to consolidate, to drain or transmit water, and to gain strength*
+ - There are fundamental limitations to the ability of polymer-treated FFT to consolidate, to drain or transmit water, and to gain strength
- - *These limitations are due to colloidal and surface chemistry effects associated with FFT*
+ - These limitations are due to colloidal and surface chemistry effects associated with FFT
- - *The addition of polymer as is currently practiced does not address surface chemistry effects and may even exacerbates the associated limitations*
+ - The addition of polymer as is currently practiced does not address surface chemistry effects and may even exacerbates the associated limitations
- - *The addition of both coagulant and polymer to FFT can produce materials with better geotechnical properties.*
+ - The addition of both coagulant and polymer to FFT can produce materials with better geotechnical properties...[[**Read More**](/publications_pages/2018_COSIA_limitations)]

 ### The risks of excess water on tailings facilities and its application to dam break studies